-These trees were really weird.
+These trees really were weird.
 Check out the photo of a coco palm tree from their website.
-But that’s not what I mean by “character”.
+That was clearly not what I mean by “character”.

 I checked out a few dictionaries.
 The typical definition of the word “Character,” is not judgmental: “Character is the collection of distinguishing features that form the nature of some person or thing.”
 But if you describe someone as a “character,” you can mean anything from “you’re weird” to “you’re interesting.”

 So, what are these structural characteristics that define “character” for me?
-Here are some examples of what I call structural characteristics of trees that I have painted in the past:
+Here are some examples, from the archive of my paintings, of what I call the structural characteristics of trees.

 Does the tree commonly have several trunks as in this painting of a Silver Maple?